 The Summer Reading Challenge is designed for 4 - 11 year olds.
 It takes place every year in all our libraries during the summer holidays.

 Discover more on the Summer Reading Challenge website:

 How to take part?

-The Summer Reading Challenge will be launching on Saturday 13th July
+The Summer Reading Challenge ended on 7 September 2019.

 - Sign up at any with your child's library card to collect your pack